Written by Sean McPheat |

 26 February, 2018

-No matter how long you’ve been associated with sales, you’ll never know it all.
+No matter how long you’ve been associated with sales, you’ll never know it all even if you have been on the most advanced sales management courses.

 We’ve worked with sales managers and directors who have been involved in sales all their working lives, sometimes over 40 years, and the evidence of bad leadership exists in the wastelands of their past, through poor motivational techniques, overload of their teams and a determination to prove no-one is as good as they are.